tivac/modular-css/packages/rollup/README.md

 ## ⚠️Rollup Version support⚠️

 Due to API changes, certain major versions of this plugin will require a specific minimum rollup version.
+This is expressed within the `peerDependency` field in `package.json` and replicated here for ease of reference.

+- `@modular-css/rollup@19` requires `rollup@1.0.0`
 - `@modular-css/rollup@18` requires `rollup@0.68.0`
 - `@modular-css/rollup@15` requires `rollup@0.65.0`
 - `@modular-css/rollup@11` requires `rollup@0.60.0`